Developer: Sega Publisher: Sega Release: 08/29/91 Genre: Action

 The very heart of Jewel Master is its ring system.
 There are no power-ups aside from life restoring items.
 Your only means of offense is magic powered by your rings.
 You can equip one or two rings per hand with each possessing its own action button.
 The rings correspond to the four primary elements: Earth, Water, Wind, and Fire.
 Each ring possesses a particular attribute.
 Wind rings raise your attributes such as speed or jumping power while water creates a barrier.
 I used rings for a reason.
 There are three rings per element of increasing power.
 The real fun of the ring system is creating combinations for different effects.

 Now if only the rest of the game were as great.
 In a perfect world Jewel Master would have creative level design that encourages experimentation with ring combos.
 In certain instances it does, offering alternate paths if you choose to use the double jump for instance.
 But these circumstances are rare.
 For the most part the level design is straightforward and not terribly interesting.
-The stiff controls don’t help matters either.
-Once you’ve found a particularly strong combo you will more than likely stick with it the entire game.
+The stiff controls do not help matters either.
+Once you have found a particularly strong combo you will more than likely stick with it the entire game.
 It trivializes the game outside the boss battles, which feature a significant difficulty spike.
 If the stages were halfway interesting this could have been special.

 It is also an ugly game which does not help.
 The animation is stiff as a board and very robotic.
 The drab color palette does its novel best to avoid generating any excitement.
 Enemies tend to blend into the background at times and I simply found the world uninteresting.
 The boss battles are the only visual highlight in an uninspired package.